Sankarnarayanan1313/Business-Operations-KPI-Analysis/README.md

-# Business Operations KPI Analysis
+# Financial Modeling - Key Driver Forecasting and Analysis

 ## Overview
 This repository showcases business-oriented KPI analysis using dashboards and structured insights.